"None Of It Made Sense": Martin O'Malley's Long Year After Running For President

 "None Of It Made Sense": Martin O’Malley’s Long Year After Running For President

-Martin O’Malley was right, Democrats did want a challenger to Hillary Clinton — it just wasn’t him.
-Now the former Maryland governor has emerged from a long year, and is again campaigning for local Democrats, and trying to make sense of what happened in 2016.
+Martin O’Malley was right.
+Democrats did want a challenger to Hillary Clinton — it just wasn’t him.
+Now the former Maryland governor has emerged from a long year, is again campaigning for local Democrats, and trying to make sense of what happened in 2016.

 Martin O’Malley remembers running for president like this: He is on a train, heading for a bridge.
 He can see the bridge is giving out.
 He is shouting and waving and pointing at a “better lane,” he says.
 “But it’s like I couldn’t get anybody on the train to listen.”